microsoft/playwright/docs/src/api/class-clock.md

 Relevant only when using with [`option: shouldAdvanceTime`].
 Increment mocked time by advanceTimeDelta ms every advanceTimeDelta ms change in the real system time (default: 20).

+## async method: Clock.next
+* since: v1.45
+- returns: <[int]> Fake milliseconds since the unix epoch.

+Advances the clock to the the moment of the first scheduled timer, firing it.

 ## async method: Clock.jump
 * since: v1.45